International Student Financial Aid

 All applicants for admission who are not U.S. citizens or U.S. permanent residents (green card holders) need to secure a student visa, are required to show proof of financial support as a condition of being issued an official letter of acceptance and I-20 form.
 There are two ways to show proof of finances:

-- Complete and return the Certificate of Finance Form included in our application packet or downloadable from our Web site.
+- Complete and return the Certificate of Finance Form.
 On this form you will need to show specific amounts of support and the sources of the support.
 You will also need to include the signatures of any sponsors or your parents, in addition to a signature from a bank official; or

 - Provide a certified letter from your sponsor indicating the amount of support available for each year along with a supporting letter from a bank official.
 No exceptions can be made on the above requirements.

 The cost for the Fall 2015 - Spring 2016 school year is $58,736 USD.
 This cost includes tuition, housing and meals, and fees.
 Students will need to show support for the total cost of attendance less any international scholarship awarded or loan secured.
 Applicants who cannot show the required amount of support will be disqualified.
 Clarkson's cost of attendance increases incrementally each year.

 All accepted international students will be considered for a partial international scholarship at The Clarkson School.
 There is no separate application to complete to be considered for an international scholarship.
 These scholarships range from $25,000 to $35,000 per academic year.
 The amount awarded is based on the student's academic record.
 For first-year students this includes: secondary school GPA, rigor of the curriculum, SAT and TOEFL scores, and letters of recommendation.
 For transfer students, university GPA, rigor of curriculum, TOEFL score, and letters of recommendation are considered.
 International scholarships do not increase after the first year.
 Students must maintain good academic standing (2.0 or better) in order to maintain their international scholarship.